janmisek/ember-types/README.md

 # Ember-types

 Sometymes you need types and assertions when organizing bigger application.
-This Ember addon provides extensions to assert types for computed properties and function parameters in runtime.
+Addon provides extensions to assert types for computed properties and function parameters in runtime.

 ```
                  _                    _